Lollu Sabha Maaran

+Early life

+Ilancheran was born to Mani, a political orator for Dravida Munnetra Kazhagam.
+Ilancheran changed his name to Maaran for his career.
+Later, he joined the Communist Party, and he was interested in communist art.
+He also painted communist paintings in his area, which led his father to feel he was against his father's ideology.
+So he changed his thoughts and later worked in a ration shop before entering the television acting industry.

 Career

 He started his career as an art director for television shows.
-After that, he got a chance to work with the television shows Comedy Bazaar and Lollu Sabha and to play a supporting role in the Student Number 1 movie.
-In 2014, after acting in C. S. Amudhan's Rendavathu Padam, he tried to become a director, but due to financial problems, he approached his friend Santhanam to refer a producer.
+After that, he got a chance to act in the television shows Comedy Bazaar and Lollu Sabha.
+After gaining popularity through his television comedy shows, Lollu Sabha and Comedy Bazaar, he acted as a comedian in many films after making his debut with Student Number 1 (2003).

+In 2014, after acting in C. S. Amudhan's Rendavathu Padam, he made his directorial debut with the film Iraimagan. but due to financial problems, he approached his friend Santhanam to refer a producer.
+The film was later shelved.
 However, at the time, the Lollu Sabha duo Muruganand (Murugan and Prem Anand) were making their debut as film directors with the film Inimey Ippadithan.
 They asked him to help with the additional improvements to the dialogues, so he worked on that film.

-In 2016, his friend Mahendran Rajamani also started making a film named Enakku Vaaitha Adimaigal, so he asked Maaran to work on his debut film, so he acted in the film and also wrote the lyrics for the film.
-After that, he started to act in small roles that were offered by his friend Santhanam.
+In 2016, his friend Mahendran Rajamani also made his directorial debut with a film named Enakku Vaaitha Adimaigal.
+Mahendran offered a supporting role in the film.
+So Maaran acted and also wrote the lyrics for one song.
+After that, he acted as a comedian in many films with Santhanam.
 In 2021, Dikkiloona was released on ZEE5.
 The film received mostly negative reviews, and the dialogues of Maaran were praised.
-And then he got chances to work on projects like Naai Sekar, Kaathuvaakula Rendu Kaadhal, J Baby, and Naai Sekar Returns.
+And then he got chances to act in more films like Naai Sekar, Kaathuvaakula Rendu Kaadhal, and Naai Sekar Returns.